ong6/Object-Detection-Server/README.md

 - Ensure that relevant dependencies that are needed are installed such as flask, numpy, pillow, matplotlib and tensorflow_hub.
 - Start the server by running `python objectServer.py`
 - Navigate to frontend by going to "http://127.0.0.1:5000/"
+- The first image may take more time than the rest as it will have to load the model first.

 ### User Guide